jmanhart/commit-vibes/README.md

 - 🎵 Spotify integration - add your current song to commits
 - 🎨 Express your commit feelings with emojis
 - 🎯 Quick file staging with multi-select
-- 🎮 Interactive CLI with Clack
+- 🎮 Interactive CLI with Clack!

 ## Quick Start NPM